PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-09 10:46:13
+Last updated: 2024-04-09 10:46:46
-Random Quote: Ted: "Robin!
-I just had a great idea!"Robin: "Oh, do whatever you want to me, just don't wake me up." - Robin Scherbatsky
+Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell